mperumal-usd/myLearnings/_docs/speech.md

         if (!('webkitSpeechRecognition' in window)) {
             alert('Sorry, your browser does not support speech recognition.');
         } else {

+        window.SpeechRecognition = window.SpeechRecognition
+            || window.webkitSpeechRecognition;

+        const recognition = new SpeechRecognition();
+        recognition.lang = 'ta';
-            const recognition = new webkitSpeechRecognition(); // Create a new instance of SpeechRecognition recognition.continuous = true; // Keep recognizing speech continuously recognition.interimResults = true; // Show interim results
+            // const recognition = new webkitSpeechRecognition(); // Create a new instance of SpeechRecognition

+            recognition.continuous = true; // Keep recognizing speech continuously
+            recognition.interimResults = true; // Show interim results